Fabrinet (FN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company that assembles optical, electro-mechanical and electronic devices for other companies had gained 2.65% over the past month, lagging the Computer and Technology sector's gain of 4.01% and outpacing the S&P 500's gain of 2.3% in that time.
+Prior to today's trading, shares of the company that assembles optical, electro-mechanical and electronic devices for other companies had gained 7.13% over the past month.
+This has lagged the Computer and Technology sector's gain of 10.59% and outpaced the S&P 500's gain of 4.58% in that time.

-Investors will be hoping for strength from Fabrinet as it approaches its next earnings release.
-The company is expected to report EPS of $1.89, up 26% from the prior-year quarter.
+Wall Street will be looking for positivity from Fabrinet as it approaches its next earnings report date.
+This is expected to be February 6, 2023.
+In that report, analysts expect Fabrinet to post earnings of $1.89 per share.
+This would mark year-over-year growth of 26%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $652.26 million, up 15.11% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Fabrinet.
+It is also important to note the recent changes to analyst estimates for Fabrinet.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.2% lower.
 Fabrinet is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Fabrinet currently has a Forward P/E ratio of 17.61.
-For comparison, its industry has an average Forward P/E of 17.76, which means Fabrinet is trading at a discount to the group.
+Digging into valuation, Fabrinet currently has a Forward P/E ratio of 18.09.
+This valuation marks a discount compared to its industry's average Forward P/E of 18.19.

 The Electronics - Miscellaneous Components industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 88, which puts it in the top 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 147, putting it in the bottom 42% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.